Updated: Feb 22

 If you have read one of my previous blogs, you will have checked out my outdoor bath project.
 This has worked out to be a most blissful little haven.
 Soaking in the bath overlooking the Kaipara Harbour, enjoying the stars and twinkling solar lights, with a glass of wine, after a pizza in the Chimera ...... aaah.
 To find out more or to book click here.

 Photo credit above and below: www.hannahbaker.co.nz and her wee boy Mateo

 So what next to add to this gorgeous little spot?
-I know planting is going to just enhance this area, so I re homed some miniature agapanthus from another area of my garden to border this little haven, I am waiting to plant some creepers and a Cherry tree, that I ordered into Covid-19 lockdown.
+I know planting is going to just enhance this area, so I re- homed some miniature agapanthus from another area of my garden to border this little haven.
+I am waiting to plant some creepers and a Cherry tree, that I ordered during Covid-19 lockdown.
 (Update on this.... creepers and Cherry tree are doing well, and have settled into their new home).

 Lo and behold, I had just painted one side of the bath, and I knocked the can over!
 I went online to the Bunnings website, and shock horror, I could not buy the primer anywhere!
 If you are like me, once I start a project I am incredibly impatient.